Relaxations for binary polynomial optimization via signed certificates: BNP and BPO for NDS polynomials.

-In this section, we characterize the set of binary non-negative polynomials within a given signed support vector, and propose a reformulation of BPO for these polynomials.
-We have shown that a given polynomial has a unique signed support decomposition and its PS component has piece-wise linear concave extensions.
+In this section, we characterize the set of binary non-negative NDS polynomials, and propose a novel reformulation of BPO for these polynomials.
+We have shown that a given polynomial has a unique signed support decomposition and its PS component has piecewise linear concave extensions.
 As NNS polynomials can incorporate linear terms, we leverage concave extensions to reformulate BNP for the polynomial into BNPs for multiple NNS polynomials.
-This finally leads to the reformulation of BPO for that polynomial.
+This leads to the reformulation of BPO for that polynomial.
 We first present a necessary and sufficient condition for the binary non-negativity.